Preterm Labor

 Key Points

-- Preterm labor is regular uterine contractions with cervical change between 20 and 37 weeks of gestation.
+- Preterm labor is regular uterine contractions with cervical change from 20 weeks to 36 weeks and 6 days of gestation.

 - Preterm birth is a major driver of infant mortality and long-term neurodevelopmental disability.